chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/Display/LCD_Paint/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F40xxx/STM32F41xxx devices.
+  - This application runs on STM32F40xxx/STM32F41xxx devices.

-  - This example has been tested with STM324xG-EVAL evaluation board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STM324xG-EVAL evaluation board and can be easily tailored to any other supported device and development board.

   - STM324xG-EVAL RevC Set-up